matzapata/bootwindscss/docs/content/en/components/alerts.md

 ### Icons

-In these case we are using [Bootstrap icons](https://icons.getbootstrap.com/) but feel free to use your favorite provider
+In these case we are using [Bootstrap icons](https://icons.getbootstrap.com/) but feel free to use your favorite icons.

 <div class="bd-example">
   <div class="flex items-center alert alert-primary" role="alert">